jldec/fullstack-frontend/README.md

 # Fastify + Svelte

 Experimental frontend using [SvelteKit](https://kit.svelte.dev/).
-The frontend calls the server api when a button is clicked, and renders the response.
+The frontend calls the server API when a button is clicked, and renders the response.

 ### Install dependencies